 If my show isn’t chosen, will you give me feedback from the Evaluation Committee?

-Due to the huge number of applications and NYMF’s own staffing limitations, we are only able to provide feedback to the Next Link finalists.
+Due to the volume of submissions, we are only able to provide feedback to the Next Link finalists.

 When will I find out about my submission status?

-Whether you are selected as a Next Link finalist or not, you will receive an email from us in December regarding your submission.
+Whether you are selected as a Next Link finalist or not, you will receive an email from us in December regarding the status of your submission.
 The Next Link Projects will be selected in January.